Overview of Ph.D. Program in Anthropology

 - A personal statement describing your academic objectives and professional goals that clearly indicates the disciplinary track of interest (i.e., archaeology, biological anthropology, or sociocultural anthropology)

-- Official transcripts of undergraduate and graduate study completed
+- Scanned copies of official transcripts of undergraduate and graduate study completed

 - Three letters of recommendation from faculty members or others with whom you have worked and who know your work well